pranitdeshpande98/Basic-C-Compiler/README.md

 Basic C Compiler - Not production ready yet

-How to run the program -
+How to run the program for basic compiler-

 gcc -o c_compiler.c

+How to run the program for Linux Process Monitor-

+gcc -o linux_process_monitor.c